diemesleno/syscsv/README.md

 k) Access http://127.0.0.1:8000/api/v1/ to check the api with the data proccessed

-l) Access http://127.0.0.1:8000/admin and log in using the superuser created in the step (e) to check the information with the result
+l) Access http://127.0.0.1:8000/admin and log in using the superuser created in the step (g) to check the information with the result

 m) docker-compose run -d -p 8080:8080 --name sys2 sys2 python manage.py runserver 0.0.0.0:8080